vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 We can change it to `no`.

 **Caveat**: a CRC32 of the whole NOR Flash block (65536 bytes) protects the integrity of the u-boot bootenv.
 It is placed at the very beginning of the flash block.
-We need to recalculate the CRC32 on the flash block, CRC32 excluded (65536-4 bytes) and put it at the beginning of the block.
+We need to recalculate the CRC32 of the flash block, CRC32 excluded (65536-4 bytes) and put it at the beginning of the block.
 The patched NOR Flash block containing the u-boot environmental variables is provided [here](./boot/nor_block_ubootenv_nosilent.bin).

 Now we can reflash the NOR device:
 ```
 flashrom -V -p buspirate_spi:dev=/dev/tty.usbserial-AG0JGQV3,serialspeed=230400 -n -w nor_dump_nosilent.bin
 ```
-During next boot, we now have a u-boot console (!):
+During next boot, we have a u-boot console (!):

 ```
 U-Boot 2012.07 [Trail Mix GARNET v9.40,local] (Jan 04 2018 - 11:42:32)